Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Results

-Fig.~\ref{fig:fig_5}(g) reveals wide peaks in transmission versus $k$ whose width remains constant but whose amplitudes increase dramatically as the field decreases toward $H_c$.
-The maximum peak height occurs near $k \approx 49$~rad/\textmu m at $\mu_0 H_2 = 226$~mT, while peaks nearly vanish for fields higher than $H_c$.
+Fig.~\ref{fig:fig_5}g reveals wide peaks in transmission versus $k$ whose width remains constant but whose amplitudes increase dramatically as the field decreases toward $H_c$.
+The maximum peak height occurs near $k_\mathrm{soft}$ at $\mu_0 H_2 = 225$~mT, while peaks nearly vanish for fields higher than $H_c$.
 This wavenumber selectivity arises from matching to the softened spin-wave mode whose frequency approaches zero at the critical field.

-Fig.~\ref{fig:fig_5}(h) decomposes transmission coefficient: $T_1$ (first interface), $T_2$ (low-field plateau), $T_3$ (second interface), with $T = T_1 T_2 T_3$.
-The critical observation: $T_1 T_3 < 1$ across all fields, showing the interfaces alone actually attenuate spin-waves.
-At high fields, $T_2 < 1$ yields no net gain.
-Below $H_c$, $T_2$ grows dramatically (reaching ~2 at $H_2 = 225$~mT), offsetting the interface losses.
+Fig.~\ref{fig:fig_5}h decomposes the transmission coefficient into three multiplicative contributions corresponding to the three stages of the slab:

+where $T_z^{(1)}$ describes the impedance transformation $Z_1 \to Z_2$ at the entrance interface, $T_z^{(2)}$ captures the dynamical evolution of the wavepacket on the low-field plateau (medium~2, with magnonic impedance $Z_2$), and $T_z^{(3)}$ describes the symmetric impedance transformation $Z_2 \to Z_1$ at the exit interface.
+The critical observation is that $T_z^{(1)} T_z^{(3)} < 1$ across all fields: the two interfaces alone act as passive impedance transformers---temporal analogues of an antireflection coating realized as a smooth impedance taper---and net-attenuate the wavepacket.
+At high fields, there is no net gain, $T_z^{(2)} < 1$.
+For $H_2<H_c$, $T_z^{(2)}$ grows above 1 (reaching $\sim 2$ at $\mu_0 H_2 = 225$~mT), offsetting the interface losses; all useful gain therefore resides in $T_z^{(2)}$, i.e. in the slow-instability dynamics on the low-field plateau.

-\textbf{Design conclusions:} (1) \emph{Net amplification requires operation in the slow-instability window} $H_{\mathrm{EP}} < H_2 < H_c$: all useful gain resides in $T_2$ (slow instability with $\mathrm{Im}\,\Omega_+ > 0$).
+These results lead to several design conclusions.
+Net amplification requires operation in the slow-instability window $H_{\mathrm{EP}} < H_2 < H_c$: all useful gain resides in $T_z^{(2)}$ (slow instability with $\mathrm{Im}\,\Omega_+ > 0$).
 For lower fields the dynamics enter the strong-instability regime, where rapid stripe-domain nucleation within the $t_\mathrm{low}$ plateau degrades the wavepacket.
 For our CoFeB stack this operational trade-off is met for $\mu_0 H_2 \approx 225$--227~mT.
-(2) Since $T_1 \times T_3 < 1$ for all fields (the interfaces act as passive impedance transformers), net gain requires $T_2 \gg 1$, i.e., sufficient dwell time in the slow-instability regime to offset interface attenuation.
-(3) Optimization therefore prioritizes: (a) biasing $H_2$ within the slow-instability window; (b) adiabatic transitions ($\tau \approx 2$~ns) that suppress temporal reflections and stabilize $T_1$; (c) low-field plateaus long enough to build up $T_2$; and (d) wavevector selection around the softened-mode.
+Moreover, since $T_z^{(1)}T_z^{(3)} < 1$ for all fields (the interfaces act as passive impedance transformers), net gain requires $T_z^{(2)} \gg 1$, i.e., sufficient dwell time in the slow-instability regime to offset interface attenuation.
+Finally, optimization therefore prioritizes: (a) biasing $H_2$ within the slow-instability window; (b) adiabatic transitions ($\tau \approx 2$~ns) that suppress temporal reflections and stabilize $T_z^{(1)}$; (c) low-field plateaus long enough to build up $T_z^{(2)}$; and (d) wavevector selection around the softened-mode.